Karim-Ashraf1/FaceBlurringUsingNummiricalMethods/README.md

 ## Numerical Methods

-### OpenCV's GaussianBlur
+### OpenCV GaussianBlur

-Uses OpenCV's built-in GaussianBlur function for face blurring
+Uses OpenCV's optimized implementation of Gaussian blur

-### Numerical Convolution
+### Custom Numerical Convolution

-Implements Gaussian blur using numerical convolution with a custom kernel
+Implements Gaussian blur using direct convolution with a manually created Gaussian kernel

+### Fourier Domain Filtering

+Applies Gaussian blur in the frequency domain using the Fourier transform